Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/11-Test-Driven-Development/Readme.md

 ## Types of tests
 Different types of tests achieve different results.
 Depending on your project/language/preference you might choose to do one of the other, or use a combination of them.

-There are many types of testing but we will go over the top 3
+There are many types of testing but we will go over unit and integration tests

 - Unit Testing
 - Integration Testing
 - System Testing